Facebook Can't Gather Users' Data From Other Websites, German Antitrust Office Says

 The U.S. tech giant has one month to lodge an appeal with the Düsseldorf Higher Regional Court.
 If the Federal Cartel Office's decision stands, Facebook would be required to lay out a plan for implementing the new restrictions.

-Facebook has been under increasing scrutiny for its approach to user privacy and data collection, from the sharing of information with the Cambridge Analytica data firm in the lead-up to the 2016 U.S. presidential election to its refusal to share user's data with competitors.
+Facebook has been under increasing scrutiny for its approach to user privacy and data collection, from the sharing of information with the Cambridge Analytica data firm in the lead-up to the 2016 U.S. presidential election to its refusal to share users' data with competitors.